Credit Unions vs Banks

 Credit unions often provide lower costs, higher savings rates, and more personal service to their members.
 Credit unions may also offer borrowers lower interest rates on loans.

-Additionally, it may be easier to obtain a loan with a credit union than a larger impersonal bank.
-Credit unions have a great understanding of first-time home buyer incentives in your province with their local focus.
+Additionally, obtaining a loan with a credit union may be easier than obtaining one from a larger impersonal bank.
 Credit union members also get to vote on policies and decisions made by the financial institution.

 What are the disadvantages of credit unions?

-When it comes to conveniences such as ATMs, branches, and mobile banking, credit unions cannot compete with banks.
+Credit unions cannot compete with banks when it comes to conveniences such as ATMs, branches, and mobile banking.
 Credit unions may provide lower interest rates on loans, but the range of financial solutions offered may be restricted compared to major banks.